 Thomas J. Watson Fellowships

 The Thomas J. Watson Fellowships support graduating seniors nominated by their college or university for independent study abroad on a topic of special interest to the individual.
-The travel experience is envisioned as an opportunity which fellows may explore a particular interest, view their lives and American society in greater perspective and develop a more enlightened sense of international concern.
+The travel experience is envisioned as an opportunity for fellows to explore a particular interest, view their lives and American society in greater perspective, and develop a more enlightened sense of international concern.
 It is not intended for fellows to engage in extended formal study at a foreign university.

-Each Watson Fellow receives $30,000 to support a year of purposeful postgraduate study and travel abroad, in pursuit of a plan of his/her own design.
+Each Watson Fellow receives $30,000 to support a year of purposeful postgraduate study and travel abroad, in pursuit of a plan of the fellow’s own design.

 For more information on the fellowships, visit the Thomas J. Watson Foundation website.